arcaneAgilmente/consensual/readme.txt

 This theme is only tested on the tip of the github repository.
 It should work on the latest nightly build.
 It will not work on SM5 beta 3.

+Many parts are explained through on-screen help layers that appear after a delay.
+The help layers appear after set amounts of time, configured in the Consensual service screen.
+Defaults are 10 seconds for Select Music, 60 seconds for Evaluation, and 10 seconds for Consensual service.

 Initial screen:
 2 player mode is under Style->Versus.
 Double mode doesn't have a specific menu option because this theme supports changing style on SelectMusic.
 Course or marathon mode is under Playmode->Nonstop.
 Course mode is disabled because it causes problems.
 Each player that is joined must select a profile if enough profiles exist.
 Some per-player theme specific settings are stored in the profile, so making one is useful.
+All of them are under the "consensual_settings" folder in the profile.
-Use some other theme to make a profile if you don't already have a local profile.
+Use the profile options in the normal service menu to make a profile if you don't already have a local profile.
 Loading profiles from USB is supported but not forced.
+Press 'z' on the initial menu to visit the Consensual service screen to set options specific to Consensual.
+You can configure a different key to use to access the Consensual service screen, and the setting is stored in Save/consensual_settings/misc_config.lua if you need to reset it.

 SelectMusic:
-The amount of info shown in the pane display is controlled by pad codes. simple is currently the default.
-Pad codes:
-none:  left, left, left, right, right, right, up, up, up, down, down, down
-simple:  left, down, right, left, down, right
-all:  right, down, left, right, down, left
-excessive:  left, up, right, up, left, down, right, down, left
+Pane settings and Evaluation info flags are organized into slots.
+There are 4 slots that contain preset configurations for the pane display and Evaluation.
+A player can set their profile to use the settings in a slot by entering the pad code for that slot on SelectMusic.
+Wait for the help layer to appear to see the pad codes.
+Alternatively, the pane display can be edited to a custom configuration by using the special menu.
+Evaluation info flags can be customized on the options screen or on evaluation.

 Special menu on Select Music:
 Press select to bring up the song properties menu.